PHart3/2-groups-agda/HoTT-Agda/README.md

 ============================

 This directory contains a somewhat stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
 HoTT-Agda library.
-It has been customized and signifcantly augmented to accomodate our development of 2-groups and pointed types.
+It has been customized and significantly augmented to accommodate our development of 2-groups and pointed types.

 Setup